| Answers to Common Questions about the ZODIAC

 puller, Clecos temporary fasteners, a tape measure, sheet-metal snips, files, wrenches,

+and not much else.
 The airframe kit takes straight-forward and basic assembly work to put together using only

 simple tools.